 3.4 Visual Similarity Cases

-The cases described in classes 2 and possibly 1*2 above concern visual similarity of characters.
+The cases described in class 2 (and possibly 1*2) above concern visual similarity of characters.
 Issues concerning these cases are considered in this section.

 3.4.1 Treatment of Visual Similarity Cases

 As discussed in section 3.2, there are certain cases where the only factor creating a possible variant relationship is that a character is visually confusable with another.